mantidproject/documents/Design/Imaging_IMAT/Workspace_type_for_stacks_of_images.md

 The name *MDImageWorkspace* is in principle chosen so that it is sufficiently general, with the idea that it represents either multiple images or a multidimensional structure of images.
-In what follows, this type is sometimes referred to as *stack of images* or *SOI* as the initial motivation when writing this document was to add a workspace type that is efficient for stacks of images.

 Individual images are definitely regular grids.
 And stacks of them, even if along multiple dimensions (for example dimension 3: multiple